exploratorystudios/QuickChat/README.md

 - **Vision-aware models**: Automatically detects vision capabilities and enables image features
 - **Smart image handling**: Only sends the most recent image to avoid redundant encoding
 - **Image preservation**: Chat history maintains image thumbnails and metadata
-- **Efficient streaming**: Images are cached and reused across conversations

 ### 💬 Intelligent Conversation Management

-- **Smart chat naming**: AI-generated titles for new conversations (without slowing down responses)
+- **Smart chat naming**: AI-generated titles for new conversations (without slowing down responses as it avoids thinking when doing so)
 - **Fork conversations**: Branch off from any message point to explore alternative paths
 - **Conversation history**: Full chat persistence with SQLite backend
 - **Export options**: Save chats as: